How Ennodia Works

 | Watch | Child task status, stdout, stderr, timing, and failures stay inspectable. | ennodia_get_task, ennodia_get_run |

-| Recover | Timeouts, cancellations, and failed children are reported instead of hidden. | ennodia_cancel_task, ennodia_cancel_run |
+| Recover | Ennodia reports timeouts, cancellations, and failed children without hiding them. | ennodia_cancel_task, ennodia_cancel_run |

-| Compare | A model judges and synthesizes successful outputs when comparison is requested.
+| Compare | The Judge maps successful outputs.
+The Result Advisor uses those findings to recommend an answer.
 Compare adds two serial model passes after child agents finish. | ennodia_start_compare, ennodia_get_compare |

 | Return | The MCP client receives one final answer plus an inspectable run record and durable terminal receipt. | ennodia_get_run, ennodia_history |